Wingham – The host town

 Wingham Museum: This is the head quarters of the Manning Valley Historical Society and the museum is home to a bursting array of local historical artifacts.
 Come to the museum to see the jail cell of notorious bush ranger Jimmy Governor.

 Ellenborough Falls: This is one of the largest single-drop waterfalls in the southern hemisphere and is the jewel in the Manning Valley’s crown.
 The magnificent 157-metre waterfall is found a short drive from Wingham and encompasses a picnic area with kiosk and barbecue facilities.

 Shopping: Wingham offers a number of boutique shopping experiences covering men’s and women’s fashion, giftware, galleries and craft.

 Food: Wingham has developed a strong reputation as the centre for local produce.
-Award winning cafés and restaurants can be found in the CBD, just a short work from the Wingham Showground.
+Award winning café Bent on Food and other cafes can be found in the CBD, just a short work from the Wingham Showground.

 Manning River: The river, which passes through town and is the centre of the valley, is great for fishing, boating, water skiing and other leisure activities.